top of page

 Limestone

-This unique and unfortunately considerably damaged stela incorporates two miniature ancestral busts above a scene showing the dedicator worshiping another bust.
+This unique and unfortunately badly damaged stela incorporates two miniature ancestral busts above a scene showing the donor worshipping another bust.

-The busts shown in the upper part of the monument were once coated with a layer of plaster, most of which is now lost.
-Some colour remains to show the left bust's face was painted red while the face of the bust on the right was yellow.
-Blue and black can also be detected around the busts.
+The busts shown in the upper part of the monument were once covered with a layer of plaster, most of which is now lost.
+Some colour remains to show that the face of the left bust was painted red, while the face of the right bust was painted yellow.
+Blue and black can also be seen around the busts.
 The background was painted yellow (Keith,2011,324).

-Nicola Harrington suggests a portion of the inscription might read "...the revered one...of the Mistress of the House, Mut... ...justified" and concludes that the stele's purpose might have been to a woman's address to all ancestors rather than a specific individual (Keith,2011,325).
+Nicola Harrington suggests that part of the inscription may read "...the revered one...of the Mistress of the House, Mut... ...justified" and concludes that the purpose of the stela may have been for a woman to address all her ancestors rather than a specific individual (Keith, 2011, 325).

 The cult of Amenhotep I

-From the 18th dynasty onwards, the main focus of religious worship of the population of Deir el-Medina was the cult of Amenhotep I, particularly in the form of "Lord of the village", together with his mother Ahmose-Nefertari.
+From the 18th dynasty onwards, the main focus of religious worship in Deir el-Medina was the cult of Amenhotep I, especially in the form of the "Lord of the Village", together with his mother Ahmose-Nefertari.

-Jaroslav Černý pointed out, that at Deir el-Medina there existed several forms of this cult corresponding to the statues, each of which had a particular name, housed in the various sanctuaries established there (Černý,1927,182).
+Jaroslav Černý pointed out that there were several forms of this cult in Deir el-Medina, corresponding to the statues, each of which had a particular name and was housed in the various sanctuaries established there (Černý,1927,182).

 Amenhotep I Djeserkare (1525-1504 BC) was the second pharaoh of the 18th dynasty.
-He was probably still very young when he came to the throne, so it is likely that his mother, queen Ahmose-Nefertari (c.1570-1505 BC) served as regent for the first part of his reign.
-They are jointly credited with the foundation of Deir el-Medina, where they consequently enjoyed personal religious cults until the late Ramesside Period.
+He was probably very young when he ascended the throne, so it is likely that his mother, Queen Ahmose-Nefertari (c.
+1570-1505 BC), acted as regent for the first part of his reign.
+They are jointly credited with the founding of Deir el-Medina, where they subsequently enjoyed personal religious cults until the late Ramesside period.

-Apart from the modest temple dedicated primarily to the couple, they were secondary honourands in the chapels of other gods as well.
+In addition to the modest temple that was primarily dedicated to the couple, they were also the secondary honoured guests in the chapels of the other gods.

-The deified king had many feasts during the year at which his statue was carried in procession by the wab priests.
-These activities were acts of piety towards the divinised mother and son and were consistently and exclusively performed by the workmen of the village (Ventura 1986, p.
+The deified king had many festivals throughout the year, during which his statue was carried in procession by the Wab priests.
+These activities were acts of devotion to the deified mother and son and were consistently and exclusively performed by the workers of the village (Ventura 1986, p.
 63).
-The feasts were fairly regular events and were usually part of religious festivals connected with the cult.
-One festival involved the carrying of Amenhotep I's statue into the Valley of the Kings, another may have been associated with the anniversary of his death.
-The deified king was called upon to resolve disputes, particularly the ones involving properties.
-In these oracles, the image of the god, Amenhotep I, responded positively or negatively to questions put to him.
-Since the priests of this particular cult came from the workmen themselves, the response would be some form of consensus between the priests who were carrying the divine image.
-The god's oracular pronouncements, however they were made, had great weight, and his processions were a high point in Deir el-Medina's life.
+The feasts were fairly regular events and were usually part of religious festivals associated with the cult.
+One festival involved the carrying of the statue of Amenhotep I into the Valley of the Kings, another may have been associated with the anniversary of his death.
+The deified king was invoked to settle disputes, especially those concerning property.
+In these oracles the image of the god, Amenhotep I, answered positively or negatively to the questions put to him.
+Since the priests of this particular cult were drawn from the ranks of the workers themselves, the answer would be a kind of consensus among the priests who carried the divine image.
+The god's oracular pronouncements, however they were made, carried great weight, and his processions were a high point in the life of Deir el-Medina.

-The textual and representational evidence associated with their cult at Deir el-Medina may be seen in cult statues, votive stelae, libation basins, paintings and inscriptions in tombs and on ostraka.
-More than fifty of the Theban tombs of private individuals include inscriptions mentioning Ahmose-Nefertari's name.
+The textual and representational evidence associated with her cult at Deir el-Medina can be seen in cult statues, votive stelae, libation basins, paintings and inscriptions in tombs and on ostraca.
+More than fifty of the Theban tombs of private individuals contain inscriptions mentioning the name of Ahmose Nefertari.

-Below are samples of representations of the deified couple.
-They originate from Deir el-Medina and are now parts of the British museum collection.
+Below are examples of depictions of the deified couple.
+They come from Deir el-Medina and are now part of the British Museum collection.

-Fragments of wall painting from the tomb of Kynebu:
+Fragments of wall paintings from the tomb of Kynebu:

 British Museum EA 37993